 - what training the agency provides for its staff and what qualifications and experience they have

 - if they carry out a risk assessment for you and the staff

 - if you will be given copies of the hours that the staff work so that you can pay the correct amount

 - how much it will cost you to use their service and how to pay the money to them

 - how you can pay them using your prepaid card account

 - for the full cost of your support in writing

-If the agency tells you they will not be able to continue providing care for you, please contact us as soon as possible.
+If the agency tells you they will not be able to continue providing care for you, please contact your Social Care Team as soon as possible.

 Once you have been working with individual members of staff for some time, you may think of employing them directly as a Personal Assistant and not using the agency.
 Some agency agreements allow you to employ their staff directly but are very likely to charge a fee or have a clause to prevent this as part of their conditions for providing the service for you.
 If you are considering this, please contact the agency and request their policy.